Malcolm X daughters sue US over assassination

 The suit accuses agents, officials and informants for the US Department of Justice (DoJ), the Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI) and the New York City Police Department (NYPD) of acting "individually, jointly, and in conspiracy, to proximately cause" the assassination of Malcolm X. The complaint further accuses the government and various agencies of purposely failing to intervene in the assassination and working to cover up their involvement.

 Muhammad Aziz and Khalil Islam, who were convicted of the murder, were exonerated in 2021.
-Both men served 20 years in prison for the murder; Islam died in 2009.
-Aziz filed a lawsuit against the City of New York, alleging the authorities fabricated evidence, coerced false identifications, and manipulated jury witnesses with substantial assistance from federal agencies.
+Both men served 20 years in prison for the crime; Islam died in 2009.
+Aziz filed a lawsuit against the City of New York in 2022, alleging the authorities fabricated evidence, coerced false identifications, and manipulated jury witnesses with substantial assistance from federal agencies.

 The 85-page complaint in the new case dives deep into the FBI's history of surveilling and harassing Black political leaders, including former FBI director J. Edgar Hoover's efforts to deport Black activist Marcus Garvey, as well as the domestic spying program COINTELPRO which targeted leaders like Martin Luther King Jr., Fred Hampton, Stokely Carmichael, and Malcolm X. It details extensive efforts from intelligence leaders to suppress and undermine Black political activity while violating the constitutional rights of the people it targeted.